irssi/irssi.github.io/sphinx/documentation/manual/configuration.md

 starting with `#` character.
 Any errors in config file are displayed at startup.

-Irssi uses it's own config library for handling the config file.
+Irssi uses its own config library for handling the config file.
 The format is pretty much the same as in libPropList and should be easily understandable.